Zalanshah64/TicTacToe/README.md

 * "Settings", which will take the user to the settings menu.
 * "Play Again", which will reset the board and allow the user to play another game.

+## Features

+* Two player Tic-Tac-Toe
+* Audio sounds
+* Suggestions that provide the player with what the board will look like if they choose a location
+* Up to nine icons per player
+* Settings saving through use of cookies
+* Instruction guide on how to play Tic-Tac-Toe

 ## Authors

 [Zalan Shah](www.linkedin.com/in/zalan-shah)